a2e-mmc/docs/docs/cases/fino.rst

 when the horizontal gradients in the mesoscale flow are small.
 The resolved turbulence in the microscale is not forced with the mesocale forcing term, but it does react to the mean conditions the forcing imposes.

+.. admonition::  SOWFA Setup Available
+       The internal-coupled SOWFA setup is available on the `SOWFA-setups repository of the A2e-MMC GitHub <https://github.com/a2e-mmc/SOWFA-setups/tree/master/offshore_FINO1_intCoupled>`_.

 Boundary-Coupled Mesoscale to Microscale: WRF-Mesoscale to SOWFA-LES